PennLINC/babs/docs/source/create_babs_project.rst

     cd ../..   # outside of <project_root>
     rm -rf <project_root>

-* If you only changed the container's configuration YAML file (used in `--container-config-yaml-file`):
+* **Case 2**: If you only changed the container's configuration YAML file (used in `--container-config-yaml-file`):

   * You can simply rerun ``babs-init`` until it finishes without error.

 You should repeat above steps until ``babs-init`` finishes without error, i.e., printing the message as below at the end:

 .. code-block:: console